 Karen founded the PSB Dance Academy in 1989 and was formerly Associate Director of Interplay School of Dance, where she taught for many years and built a strong Modern Dance program and formed Interplay Dance Company.
 She acquired ownership of Interplay School of Dance when founder Anna McCowan Johnson retired in July 2006.
 Karen is married to Joel Thomas and has three children: Dylan, Celine, and Julie.
 Her two daughters are enrolled at PSB, and just might be following in her footsteps.

-Read Eleanor Bull's Biography
+Read Alex Berry's Biography

-INTERPLAY – Intensive Modern, Contemporary, Jazz, and Hip Hop
+Modern, Contemporary, Jazz, Hip Hop, Improv

 Read Bretonie Burchell's' Biography